 The Web is the primary means by which our instructors deliver online course materials to students.
-And in most cases, the course website is on Blackboard.
-Blackboard is a commercial course management system.
-In the academic year 2009–2010, the School of Arts & Sciences had 3145 Blackboard sites for courses.
+And in most cases for the last ten years, the course website was on Blackboard.
+During the 2013–2014 academic year, SAS is making the transition to another course management system named Canvas.
+In the current plan, Blackboard will no longer be available in the summer of 2014.

 - Blackboard Login Page

 - Online Form for Requesting Blackboard Support